patricknoir/reactive-system/README.md

 ```

-From the Scala API you can notice that the service has a unique DI, the execution of the ReactiveService is "intrinsicly" asynchronous and might return a business error.
+From the Scala API you can notice that the service has a unique ID, the execution of the ReactiveService is "intrinsicly" asynchronous and eventually returns a business error.

 ### Reactive Route DSL